Hejre Field, Denmark

 Exporting oil and gas produced

-The hydrocarbons produced at the field will be exported onshore through two new pipelines.
+The hydrocarbons produced at the field were planned to be exported onshore through two new pipelines.

-A 90km pipeline will be laid to carry live oil to the Gorm E platform.
-After going through initial processing, the oil will be transported through existing pipelines to the Fredericia terminal onshore to process the NGLs.
-A new LPG gas plant and storage facility will be built at the terminal to process the NGLs.
+A 90km pipeline was laid to carry live oil to the Gorm E platform.
+After going through initial processing, the oil was planned to be transported through existing pipelines to the Fredericia terminal onshore to process the NGLs.
+A new LPG gas plant and storage facility was planned to be built at the terminal to process the NGLs.

-Sales gas will be carried through a new 24km pipeline to the South Arne field.
-From there it will go through the South Arne-Nybro pipeline to the onshore Nybro Gas Treatment Plant.
+Sales gas was planned to be carried through a new 24km pipeline to the South Arne field.

 Contracts awarded

 COWI was contracted to prepare the environmental impact assessment study for the field.
-It was also involved in assessing the development concepts for the field.
+It was also involved in assessing the field’s development concepts.